metinbor/ansible-class-april-2020/README.md

 # ansible-class-april-2020
-This repo is uded for April Bathes Ansible Class
+This repo is used for April Bathes Ansible Class